DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/collection-manag/metric-collect.md

 !!! note

-    `[ ]` indicates optional configuration items.
+    `[ ]` indicates optional configmaps.

 ## Native Job Configuration

-The corresponding configuration items are explained as follows:
+The corresponding configmaps are explained as follows:

 ```yaml
 # Name of the scraping job, also adds a label (job=job_name) to the scraped metrics